 Two questions that have driven my orientation have been: "How does our nature work, and how can we best work with that nature?"
 This has led me to find ways of working that align with the potential movement and integration of our mental, emotional, physical and spiritual natures.

 People feel caught in pain, anxiety, patterns of reaction, very challenging mood states, and difficult relational dynamics.
-These are all accessible to processing through differently with close attention to the present sensations that arise the moment.
+These are all accessible to effective processing through close attention to the present sensations that arise the moment.
 Foundational to my work is a deep trust in a non-interpretative engagement that trusts our natural drive for completion.

 Over the years, I have learned much about "trauma," in its subtle and more obvious forms.
 Whether it is single incident trauma, repeated exposure to events that overwhelm our system, or relational/developmental dynamics that have taxed our functioning, treating the impacts of trauma profoundly impacts our abilities to achieve freedom and full potential.
 Often people have been given serious diagnoses that are no longer applicable once they resolve their traumatic responses.